artsy/metaphysics/README.md

 ### Getting Setup

 Set up your `.env` file based on our example `.env.test` (the variables you must change for development are separated at the bottom).
+For Artsy staff, grab the config from 1Password.

 Install memcached and Yarn if you don't already have them: